Jiseeeh/note-restful/README.md

   GET /api/auth/login-google
 ```

-Visit the route to login with google and include the given token to future requests, you can use something like **POSTMAN**.
+Visit the route to login with google and include the given token to future requests, you can use something like **POSTMAN** and add the token to the authorization header: `Bearer <access-token>`

 ## Get all notes